Exact Match Anchor Text is Dangerous in 2018

 If you stuff your exact match anchor text with keywords that aren't relevant to the content on your page or the linked content, keep in mind that you aren't fooling anyone, including Google.

 It is important to remember when building your link profile that you minimize the amount of exact match anchor text to avoid triggering a Penguin penalty.

 Be sure to use a variety of links, make sure they are relevant, and focus on links that appear natural.
 Choose sights whose audiences are your target customers.

-For more information on exact match anchor text percentages, download our brand new 2018 Ultimate Link Building Guide.
+For more information on exact match anchor text percentages, download our Ultimate Link Building Guide.